-- Excavation in wetlands limited to removal of accumulated sediment or debris such as trees, logs, stumps, beaver dams, blockage of culverts, and trash, provided the removal does not result in alteration of the original cross-section of the wetland or watercourse; - Removing those materials placed by beaver; - Removing or moving materials blocking installed roadway culverts and related drainage structures; and - Temporary or seasonal water level management activities done for the purpose of performing maintenance.

-Under the federal CWA, drainage system maintenance or repair is exempt from regulation.
-Under the state WCA, activities related to maintenance or repair of a public drainage system that are exempt from replacement, include:
+- Excavation in wetlands limited to removal of accumulated sediment or debris such as trees, logs, stumps, beaver dams, blockage of culverts, and trash, provided the removal does not result in alteration of the original cross-section of the wetland or watercourse; - Removing those materials placed by beaver; - Removing or moving materials blocking installed roadway culverts and related drainage structures; and - Temporary or seasonal water level management activities done for the purpose of performing maintenance. - Under the federal CWA, drainage system maintenance or repair is exempt from regulation.
+Under the state WCA, activities related to maintenance or repair of a public drainage system that are exempt from replacement include maintenance or repair of a public drainage system which impacts wetlands that have existed for 25 years or less.